Scrapbook Paper Christmas Ornament

 - Acrylic Sealer

-The first step is to paint each wooden ornament in Americana Decor Chalky Paint.
-I used the color Everlasting, but you could use any color that strikes your fancy.
+The first step is to paint each wooden ornament in Folk Art Chalky Paint.
+I used the color Cottage White, but you could use any color that strikes your fancy.
 After the paint was dry, I gently sanded it to get a nice smooth surface.

-Next, I sealed the chalky paint using the Americana Decor Antiquing Wax to give the ornament a nice distressed look.
-When applying wax to chalky paint, I find that applying a layer with a sponge brush, and then buffing the excess off with an old rag works best.
+The next step is to seal the chalky paint using the Folk Art Antiquing Wax to give the ornament a nice distressed look.
+When applying wax to chalk paint, I find that applying a layer with a sponge brush, and then buffing the excess off with an old rag works best.

 The next step is to cut out the shape of each ornament on your scrapbook paper of choice.
 The easiest way to do this is to trace the outline of each ornament onto the back of the scrapbook paper.